 Note: WAGR syndrome is typically diagnosed by observing a large deletion of genetic material through chromosome studies or specific deletion testing.

 WT1 genetic test results can also provide important information for other family members.
-Knowing the specific alteration that is present in an individual with a WT1-related Wilms' tumor syndrome allows for other family members to undergo testing to determine whether they also carry the alteration and could therefore develop WT or the other features associated with these conditions.
+Knowing the specific alteration that is present in an individual with a WT1-related Wilms tumor syndrome allows for other family members to undergo testing to determine whether they also carry the alteration and could therefore develop Wilms tumor or the other features associated with these conditions.

-The majority of children with WT1-related Wilms' tumor syndromes have nephroblastomatosis, or pre-malignant lesions of the kidneys.
-These lesions are Wilms' tumor precursors.
-Sometimes they develop into Wilms' tumor and other times they regress during early childhood.
-They are often closely watched for tumor development, or they may be treated surgically or with chemotherapy to prevent tumor formation.
+The majority of children with WT1-related Wilms tumor syndromes have nephroblastomatosis, or pre-malignant lesions of the kidneys.
+These lesions are Wilms tumor precursors.
+Sometimes they develop into Wilms tumor and other times they regress during early childhood.
+They are often closely watched for tumor development, and may be treated surgically or with chemotherapy to prevent tumor formation.

-Wilms' tumor can be cured with proper treatment.
+Wilms tumor can be cured with proper treatment.
 The probability of cure depends in part upon the cancer's stage, or extent of spread, at diagnosis.
-We recommend patients with the WT1-related WT syndromes have regular screenings in order to detect potential Wilms' tumor as early as possible.
+We recommend patients with the WT1-related Wilms tumor syndromes have regular screenings in order to detect potential Wilms tumor as early as possible.
 Research shows early detection leads to improved outcomes, because cancers are often smaller and easier to remove surgically.
-An earlier diagnosis may also reduce the need for chemotherapy and lower the dose of, or eliminate the need for, radiation treatment.
+An earlier diagnosis may also reduce the need for chemotherapy and lower the dose of — or eliminate the need for — radiation treatment.